Pope: Early Christianity (c. 30–325)

 In the early Christian era, Rome and a few other cities had claims on the leadership of worldwide Church.
-James the Just, known as "the brother of the Lord", served as head of the Jerusalem church, which is still honored as the "Mother Church" in Orthodox tradition.
+James the Just, known as "the brother of the Lord", served as head of the Jerusalem church, which is still honoured as the "Mother Church" in Orthodox tradition.
 Alexandria had been a center of Jewish learning and became a center of Christian learning.
 Rome had a large congregation early in the apostolic period whom Paul the Apostle addressed in his Epistle to the Romans, and according to tradition Paul was martyred there.

 During the 1st century of the Church (c.
 30–130), the Roman capital became recognized as a Christian center of exceptional importance.
 The church there, at the end of the century, wrote an epistle to the Church in Corinth intervening in a major dispute, and apologizing for not having taken action earlier.
 There are a few other references of that time to recognition of the authoritative primacy of the Roman See outside of Rome.
+In the Ravenna Document of 13 October 2007, theologians chosen by the Catholic and the Eastern Orthodox Churches stated: